I. Introduction

 B. Functional Convergence: The Universal Stay Enhancement

-The most profound functional reform is the effective imposition of a universal stay.
-The prior law was severely hampered because secured creditors were often not bound by proceedings and could pursue enforcement outside the court, thereby undermining the rescue effort.9
+The most significant functional reform is the effective imposition of a universal stay.
+The prior law was hampered because secured creditors were often not bound by proceedings and could pursue enforcement outside the court, thereby undermining the rescue effort.

-FL 51/2023 addresses this by mandating that secured creditors must enforce their rights against secured assets exclusively through the Bankruptcy Court.5 By centralizing all collateral enforcement under judicial oversight, the Mainland framework provides the debtor with the necessary breathing room to pursue genuine restructuring, aligning the Mainland’s functional capacity with the automatic, universal stays offered by the DIFC Rehabilitation and ADGM Administration models.10
+FL 51/2023 addresses this by mandating that secured creditors must enforce their rights against secured assets exclusively through the Bankruptcy Court.
+By centralizing all collateral enforcement under judicial oversight, the Mainland framework provides the debtor with the necessary breathing room to pursue genuine restructuring, aligning the Mainland’s functional capacity with the automatic, universal stays offered by the DIFC Rehabilitation and ADGM Administration models.

 C. Comparative Analysis: Automaticity versus Prescription

 While the Mainland has converged in effect (by binding secured creditors), the Financial Free Zones retain an advantage in automaticity and speed of trigger.
-The DIFC, for instance, automatically initiates a 120-day moratorium immediately upon the directors filing a Rehabilitation Plan Notification, whereas the Mainland relies on a court decision to initiate the proceedings, introducing potential administrative delay.
+The DIFC, for instance, automatically initiates a 120-day moratorium immediately upon the directors filing a Rehabilitation Plan Notification.
+The ADGM also provides an immediate, automatic moratorium that applies when an administrator is formally appointed, whether by the Court, the debtor company, or a creditor holding a qualifying charge.
+On the other hand, the Mainland relies on a court decision to initiate the proceedings, introducing potential administrative delay.

 |---|---|---|---|